 • working for increased open access publication of quality academic books;

 • representing a clear quality label within open access publication of scholarly works;

 • collaborating with university-affiliated book series and academically-oriented publishing houses regarding the publication and distribution of Kriterium books in printed form;

 • being non-commercial, and instead controlled by researchers in collaboration with Swedish universities, national research organisations and sources of research funding;

 • maintaining, making available and safeguarding the quality of the academic peer review process;

-• creating openly available and enduring general principles and details of the peer review process.
+• creating openly available and enduring general principles as well as details of the peer review process;

-• being a network of expertise and a source of influence regarding questions about the infrastructure for academic publication, in general and more specifically for publication in book form under the open access principles for monographs and anthologies;
+• being a voice and network of expertise as well as a source of influence regarding questions about the infrastructure for academic publication, in general and more specifically for publication in printed form as well as open access e-books, including both monographs and anthologies;

-• active contribution to the preservation of academic traditions and the unique aspects of academic book publishing within the framework of qualitative academic book series with unique ISSN numbers, which includes Kriterium.
+• active contribution to the preservation of academic traditions and the unique aspects of academic book publishing within the framework of the qualitative academic book series with a unique ISSN that Kriterium is.